Davixk/TwitchDropsMiner/README.md

 This container wraps **Twitch Drops Miner**, the well-loved desktop drop farming tool by [DevilXD](https://github.com/DevilXD/TwitchDropsMiner), to make it effortless to run on **servers, VPSs, NAS setups, headless devices**, or anything else that supports Docker.

-It’s entirely streamless — no video or audio is fetched — so you save bandwidth while still progressing active Twitch drop campaigns ✅
+It's entirely streamless — no video or audio is fetched — so you save bandwidth while still progressing active Twitch drop campaigns ✅

-You just log in with your Twitch account, choose what games you want drops from, and let it run.
+You just log in with your Twitch account, choose which games you want drops from, and let it run.

 ---